 The Gunshot Residue Subcommittee focuses on standards and guidelines related to the analysis of evidence that results from the deposition of or physical transfer of small or minute quantities of gunshot residue.

-Thomas White, Subcommittee Vice Chair, Texas Department of Public Safety Crime Laboratory Services
+Thomas "Rusty" White, Subcommittee Acting Chair, Texas Department of Public Safety Crime Laboratory Services

 Emily Weber, Subcommittee Executive Secretary, Hamilton County (Ohio) Coroner's Office